JuliaLang/julia/doc/src/manual/performance-tips.md

   * Write `@simd` in front of `for` loops that are amenable to vectorization. **This feature is experimental** and could change or disappear in future versions of Julia.

-The common ideom of using 1:n to index into an AbstractArray is not safe if the Array uses unconventional indexing, and may cause a segmentation fault if bounds checking is turned off.
+The common idiom of using 1:n to index into an AbstractArray is not safe if the Array uses unconventional indexing, and may cause a segmentation fault if bounds checking is turned off.
 Use `linearindices(x)` instead (see also [offset-arrays](https://docs.julialang.org/en/latest/devdocs/offset-arrays)).